 Abby Barker: Graduate Student, Franck Dayan

-I graduated with my B.S. in biochemistry, with math and chemistry minors, from Colorado State University in 2016.
+I graduated with my B.S. in biochemistry, with minors in mathematics and chemistry, from Colorado State University in 2016.
 My undergraduate research under Todd Gaines led me to an interest in agricultural sciences and more specifically herbicide resistance in weeds.
-Last fall I began my PhD under Franck Dayan.
+In the fall of 2016 I began my PhD under Franck Dayan.
 My project focuses on elucidating the mechanism of PPO-inhibiting herbicides as well as precise mechanisms of resistance in multiple species, including Amaranthus tuberculatus.
 I am interested in the biochemistry of herbicide resistance, as well as the fate of herbicides in resistant plants and crops.
 In 2018 I was selected to be one of the inaugural FFAR Fellows.
 When not in the lab I train for triathlons as well as mountain biking and hiking.